 I will always remember Auntyʼs eyes–the way they would light up when I would walk in to visit her.
 Once they were having a special dinner at a restaurant in Kelowna.
 The staff at Orchard Manor had called me to let me know of the event.
 I hadnʼt told Aunty I was coming but just showed up to join her.
 She was ecstatic–so happy –she just kept holding my hand and when I was getting ready to leave she would say, “You come again, OK?”.

 I took my mom to see Aunty just before Christmas.
 She was failing in health but even then when we walked into the room, her eyes showed she recognized someone who loved her.
 We sang together and she even tried to sing some of the words.
 When we were leaving, I stood in the doorway and said, “Aunty, I love you.”
 I waved to her and she lifted her hand, smiled and waved back.

 I know Aunty knew she was loved and it was truly a privilege to have been able to spend time with her these past few years.

 I will miss her but look forward to seeing her again.

-Tribute written and presented by Caroline (Melnechuk) Kiehlbauch
+Tribute written and presented by sister, Caroline (Melnechuk) Kiehlbauch

 Memorial Service, Abbotsford, British Columbia